RyVee/testrepo/README.md

 # Testing out branching and other commands in Git.
 It is going well so far.
 I am able to branch, stage, commit and merge.

+### Does this make the text even smaller?
+Only time will tell